ryanq47/WhisperNet/Documentation/ObsidianDocs/Server/Plugins/FileHost/Endpoints.md

 Todo
 - [x] implement file access logs, both node, and server side
-- [ ] Need to do fileaccess logs next I believe
+- [x] Need to do fileaccess logs next I believe
+	- [ ] Server side is ready, need to actually post logs to the server now.
+Doc this process as well

 Server HTTP